wp-plugins/easyrecipe/readme.txt

 To convert an existing plain text recipe post to EasyRecipe, edit the post, select the Ingredients and Instructions with your mouse and click the EasyRecipe icon.
 As long as there's an appropriate header above the ingredients and instructions, EasyRecipe can import your post directly.

-To convert a ZipList, RecipeSEO or Recipe Card post to EasyRecipe, edit the post and click the EasyRecipe icon.
+To convert a ZipList, RecipeSEO, Recipress, GetMeCooking or Recipe Card post to EasyRecipe, edit the post and click the EasyRecipe icon.
 That's it!
 How easy was that?

 Requires PHP 5+